 Social Exclusion is the state of being blocked from (or denied full access to) various rights, opportunities and resources that are normally available to members of a different group.
 Often, when we discuss social exclusion we are referring to wide discrimination to large swatches of people based on race, nationality, gender, or religion; but social exclusion can also occur in smaller social groups.

-A group of children may exclude a classmate from social interactions for small infractions of normally accepted standards.
+A group of children may exclude a classmate from social interactions for small infractions of the normally accepted standards.
+When a child fails to play the expected role, they are punished by exclusion.
 The child on the playground or the adult rejected for employment experiences painful emotions.
 We are wired to belong.
 When this basic need is thwarted, we suffer.

 Ethically, every person should reap the benefits of prosperity and enjoy minimum standards of well-being.
 In the pre-amble of the Declaration of Independence the forefathers wrote, "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."
 Paradoxically, they socially excluded many from the unalienable rights.

 Social exclusion is be separated, prevented or blocked from various rights, benefits, and resources that others enjoy.
 Social exclusion can be physical distancing, emotional withdrawal, or opportunity prevention.
 Social exclusion occurs to groups and individuals.

 In a recently published paper, Alisa Kanterman, Michael Nevat, and Simone Shamay-Tsoory coined the term inclusion motivation.
 Inclusion motivation they describe is the underlying drive that motivates action to be included.
 They hypothesize that inclusion motivation is triggered by "social exclusion" (2021).